 Technical Skills and Eye-Hand Coordination

-If you have a passion for learning continuously, this profession is perfect for you as the learning process never stops.
+If you have a passion for learning continuously, this profession is perfect for you, as the learning process never stops.
 The sonographer will keep on learning new techniques and methods.
 Continuous learning and education will be a requirement to maintain this job.

 Sonographers might be required to make decisions on their own in a potentially busy environment, so they must be able to deal with stress well.
-However, the sonographer's mental strength should be strong enough that he/she can deal with stressful situations without getting panicked.
+However, the sonographer's mental strength should be strong enough that they can deal with stressful situations without getting panicked.

 Principles of General Sonography

-Sonography Patient wellbieng
+Sonography Patient wellbeing

 OB/GYN Scanning and Pathology

-The extensive module of sonography
+The extensive module on Sonography